QuentinRa/blog.quentinra.dev/programming-languages/others/apis/_general/index.md

 An API can interface both internal and external services, e.g. developed by the company or another company.

+For testing, you can use the fake [jsonplaceholder](https://jsonplaceholder.typicode.com/) API 🚀.
 </div><div>

 For the client of the API